 Frustratingly, efforts to comply with OSHA standards may not meaningfully affect workplace injuries, and a focus on reducing injuries may still leave the company exposed to OSHA citations for routine compliance items.
 One also could add a third category, documentation, because employers may be following OSHA requirements, but they cannot document their actions.

-Safety experts Bob Emmerich and Howard Mavity of Fisher & Phillips LLP say the most pressing direct safety issues are:
+Safety expert Bob Emmerich and Fisher Phillips Partner Howard Mavity say the most pressing direct safety issues are:

 - walking surfaces and falls from all surfaces, including ladders;